angular/material-start/README.md

 ### Step #4: Dynamic, Mock Data

+Here you will replace the hard-coded HTML with dynamic, mock user data.
+Let's do this in 2 stages:

 ![tutorial_4](https://cloud.githubusercontent.com/assets/210413/12525864/87420d8a-c12d-11e5-8cd2-5d6d89c3309a.png)

 > ##### [Live JSBin Demo for Step #4](http://thomasburleson.jsbin.com/sabited/edit?html,js,output)

-Here you will replace the hard-coded HTML with dynamic, mock user data.
-Let's do this in 2 stages:

   *  Build custom application logic for load the mock user data
   *  Build the HTML markup to render the dynamic, mock data

-Here you integrate your custom, application logic.
+Then you integrate your custom, application logic.

 * Define a Angular module 'users' for your custom code
 * Define your data services, models, and controllers